blog

 Lip Filler Swelling – Causes and Management

 Swelling is the most common post-treatment effect after lip augmentation.
 In most cases, it is mild and self-limiting.
-However, significant or prolonged swelling can be a sign of an underlying issue.
+However, significant or prolonged swelling can signal an underlying issue.

 Common causes of swelling